florinsdistortedvision/orbisunjailed/emulators.md

 * Select Create fPKG and wait until it's finished.
 * Add the created pkg to the root of a USB drive and install it on your PS4 by navigating to Settings > GoldHEN > Package Installer.
 * Done.

+##### Fixing PSP Games

+* You might've noticed that the wiki has mentions for fixes or using different emus for PS2-FPKG.
+* Fixes are found here:
+   * <a href="https://www.psx-place.com/threads/psp-fpkg-psp-compatibility-on-ps4-user-submitted-test-results.37952/"> PSP Config Files </a>
+   * Use search bar (must be signed-in), search for your game and make sure you check "In this thread only".
+   * You will find mentions of what emulator to use, and CLI + LUA fixes.
+   * CLI are .txt files and LUA are .lua files.
+Both can be done with any notepad editor (make sure you lua files aren't .lua.txt!)
+* PSPHD - Texture Dumping and Replacement can be found here:
+   * <a href="https://www.psx-place.com/threads/tutorial-psphd-texture-dumping-and-replacement.38771/"> PSPHD </a>

 #### SEGA SATURN